Toyota bZ4X review

 Everyday costs, plus how reliable and safe it is

-Stepping up to mid-spec Motion trim adds some visual enhancements, including a rear spoiler plus some genuinely useful kit, including rain-sensing wipers, an eight-way electrically adjustable and heated driver’s seat, rear privacy glass and a powered tailgate.
-Venturing further up the range pushes the price into the territory of better premium cars, including the Audi Q4 e-tron 50 Quattro, so it’s not something we’d advise.
+We’d suggest stepping up to mid-spec Motion trim, which adds some visual enhancements including a rear spoiler plus some genuinely useful kit.
+That includes rain-sensing wipers, an eight-way electrically adjustable and heated driver’s seat, rear privacy glass and a powered tailgate.

-We don’t have any reliability data for the bZ4X (it's too new), but Toyota finished an excellent second place out of 32 brands in the 2022 What Car?
-Reliability Survey.
-It will be offering an extended care programme that guarantees the battery will still operate to 70% of its original capacity after up to 10 years of ownership (or 620,000 miles), subject to the owner taking their car to an authorised dealer for an annual EV health check.
+You also get an extended care programme that guarantees the battery will operate to 70% of its original capacity after up to 10 years of ownership, subject to the owner taking their car to an authorised dealer for an annual EV health check.

 For all the latest reviews, advice and new car deals, sign up to the What Car? newsletter here